Jane Stanford

-She was the eighth First Lady of California during her husband's term of office as governor from January 10, 1862 to December 10, 1863.
+Jane Stanford was the eighth First Lady of California.
+Her husband served as governor from 10 January 1862 to 10 December 1863.

 Early life

 Born Jane Elizabeth Lathrop in Albany, New York, she was the daughter of shopkeeper Dyer Lathrop and Jane Anne (Shields) Lathrop.
-She attended The Albany Academy for Girls, the longest-running girls' day school in the country.
-She was the second or third of six or seven siblings:
+Jane attended The Albany Academy for Girls, the longest-running girls' day school in the country.
+She was the second of six siblings: